Our Integrated Healthcare Delivery System

 All the locations in which we operate are linked by advanced health information technology and evidence-based protocols.
 We share the same mission, vision and values too.
 In the U.S., Cleveland Clinic main campus consists of 50 buildings on 166 acres in the centre of Cleveland, Ohio.
 We also own and run 10 full-service regional hospitals and 18 family health centres across Northeast Ohio.

-As part of our international business strategy, our first healthcare facility in London will be an Outpatient Centre at 24 Portland Place, Marylebone opening in 2021.
-Cleveland Clinic London hospital, at 33 Grosvenor Place, Belgravia, will follow in 2022.
-We will provide further updates on Cleveland Clinic London, as the construction process progresses.
+As part of our international business strategy, our first healthcare facility in London will be an outpatient centre at 24 Portland Place, Marylebone opening in 2021.
+The hospital, at 33 Grosvenor Place, Belgravia, will follow in 2022.

 Our Model of Healthcare